shevchenkobn/battleship-html/README.md

 - Create a scoreboard for AI;
 - Add game timer;
 - Add game turn history visually (the data model is already there);
-- Add localised letter-number coordinates to the board (e.g. using Cyrillic for corresponding languages);
+- Add localised letter-number coordinates to the board (e.g. using Cyrillic for Ukrainian);
 - Make the project a PWA (Progressive Web Application) to allow installing the game to the system (e.g. "Add to home screen" dialog on Android or creating a shortcut in Windows);
 - Implement additional game rules through additional configuration options:
   - continue shooting until miss;